Handemore7/Mini-tycoon/README.md

 - Fallback handling for missing assets

 ### **Testing Framework**
-- Unit testing with describe/it/expect syntax
+- Unit testing with describe/it/expect syntax with error sanitization
 - Mock utilities for game component testing
 - Auto-run in development mode
-- Comprehensive assertion library
+- Comprehensive assertion library with security validation

 ## 🛠️ Setup & Configuration